South Sudan Emergency

 Why is this a ‘children’s crisis’?

-63% of refugees from South Sudan are children, and nearly half a million children are out of school as a result of the crisis.
-These children are missing out on their chance to learn, grow and fulfill their potential through education.
+More than 60% of refugees from South Sudan are children, and nearly half a million children are out of school as a result of the crisis These children are missing out on their chance to learn, grow and fulfill their potential through education.

 Where can I access the latest reports?